bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 // built from the user ID and the publication URL.
 ```

 Informative signatures make the function meaning clearer and the information density of the code higher.
-Such signatures carry part of the task context, so we can convey additional knowledge to the reader in the names of functions and arguments:
+Such signatures carry part of the task context so that we can convey additional knowledge to the reader in the names of functions and arguments:

 ```ts
 function fetchPost(authorId: UserId, post: PostSlug): Promise<PostContents> {}